Last Updated on December 15, 2022

 Estimated reading time: 2 minutes

-River Cruises in Europe pass through German towns such as Bamberg, Passau, and Regensburg, all of which have a special allure for travelers.
-Not only are they filled with charm but since they were centers of commerce in previous centuries, they’re historical as well.
+River Cruises in Europe pass through German towns such as Bamberg, Passau, and Regensburg.
+And each of them have a special allure for travelers.
+Not only are they filled with charm but they’re historical as well.

 Many of these German towns had lost their luster in the mid-20th century with the rise in popularity of railroads and airlines.
 Larger cities had a larger commercial base and were able to survive, but smaller towns saw hard times.
 Many became just another sleepy little village along the water’s edge.